• Skip to primary navigation

 Apply for Family Sponsorship in Canada

 When you are separated from your family members, every day seems like an eternity.
-The stress of worrying about your families’ Canadian sponsorship applications is added to the stress of separation; and sorting out how to get applications done properly and quickly can be a frustrating experience.
+The stress of worrying about your families’ Canadian sponsorship applications is added to the stress of separation; and sorting out how to get family sponsorship applications done properly and quickly can be a frustrating experience.
 Successful family sponsorship applications require so much more than just completing a few forms.
-We encourage you to reach out to us – and watch your stress levels immediately decrease, as we explain the process of how to sponsor someone to Canada.
-Working with The Way Immigration gives you the insight and support needed so you can relax, all while saving you time and money because your application is done right, the first time.
+We encourage you to reach out to us – and watch your stress levels immediately decrease, as we explain the process of how to sponsor your family member to Canada.
+Working with The Way Immigration gives you the insight and support needed so you can relax, all while saving you time and money because your family sponsorship application is done right, the first time.
 Our professional approach will save you months, even years spent away from those you love the most.

 Move One Step Closer To Your Loved One Today